betulEZ/StudentManagementSystem/README.md

 ![chat](https://github.com/user-attachments/assets/f413cd15-7d30-40d1-87a8-914e5e93842e)

-When a teacher logs in, they can see the total number of students and teachers.
+When a teacher logs in, they can see the total number of students and lessons.
 They can also view or delete announcements for all courses.

 ![projekt_new](https://github.com/user-attachments/assets/57c8765f-0d1b-4c3c-8770-91a56520194e)